Best Personal Emergency Response Systems (PERS) for Older Adults

 Greater Peace of Mind

-Simple To Use
+Simple to Use

-Help at Home or on the Go
+Help at Home or On the Go

 What to Look for in a Personal Emergency Response System

-Smoke, Fire, Carbon Monoxide Detection
+Smoke, Fire, and Carbon Dioxide Detection

 Fitness and Activity Monitoring